 The Family Holiday Festival is a joy.
 WFoL volunteers get to enjoy performances by our school age residents while helping with crafts, selling delicious food, and selling books that have been donated throughout the year.

 There are many worthy programs at the library where Winters Friends of the Library volunteers can make a difference in the lives of our town’s residents.
-Click here to fill out our volunteer application and connect with our WFoL volunteer coordinator.
+Go to our volunteer page to find out about our volunteer teams, volunteer application, and connect with our WFoL volunteer coordinator.